 Firstly you must honestly ask yourself a few questions.
 We told the same thing to Lucy, we asked her to sit down and think about a couple of questions before considering to do a Master’s.

 For many, a master’s degree is just a way to buy time.
-For students who aren’t sure of their career path, a master’s is a kind of a safety new.
+For students who aren’t sure of their career path, a master’s is a kind of a safety net.
 However, if you are choosing to do a master’s then you should be confident that getting a master’s will help you get to your next career step.
 For example, if you want to be an English teacher, then getting a mater’s is a necessary part of your education and a building bridge to your career path.

 We have come across many students, who like Lucy think getting a master’s degree will help them with the next step of their career.
 However, that’s a backwards calculation and won’t really help.

-Of course it is harder than an undergraduate degree, however, every student wonders how much harder is it?
-An undergraduate program involves tackling more simpler material and the rise to the complex material maybe tough on some students.
+Of course, it is harder than an undergraduate degree, however, every student wonders how much harder is it?
+An undergraduate program involves tackling more simpler material and the rise to the complex material may be tough on some students.
 Some students also think that the master’s degree might require more work and studies.

 Now this question requires some deep thinking.
 Jump ahead to 5 years in your life and think where would you want to be placed at that point.
 If you think that you want to pursue something entirely different from what you studied in your undergraduate program, then don’t go for it.
 However, if you think that the master’s degree will help you gain an edge in the field of your career then you should opt for it.
 For example, if you want to be a professor, a master’s degree is pretty essential to pass the tests and even gain more knowledge about the subject in order to teach properly.

 If you want to just make yourself feel more qualified by getting a master’s degree, then do stop and think.
-If you landed a better paying job right out of your undergraduate college, would you still go for that master’s?
+If you landed a better paying job right out of your undergraduate college, would you still go for that master?

 You might also get some great transferable skills while doing masters.
-For example one student really learned a lot in general areas including presentation skills, professional writing and project management.
+For example, one student really learned a lot in general areas including presentation skills, professional writing and project management.
 These skills are really useful in professional environments and help you build your personality too!

 If you’re considering applying for master’s courses in European, Canadian and American universities then you must have come across two types of degrees- thesis (research-based) and non-thesis (taught, professional, or coursework-based) master’s degrees.
 After picking which type of degree you want to do, it’s natural to have many questions about how to apply, the skills you need to apply for each, and what it means for your future career.
 Check out what students have to say about their experiences at these universities on EDUopinions.
 These reviews based on real-life experiences can be exactly what you need to make the right decision.
 Here are some things to consider before applying for a master’s degree: